GoogleCloudPlatform/genai-for-developers/docs/tutorials/code-review-cicd-github/index.md

 cloudshell edit .github/workflows/devai-review.yml
 ```

-Review the 5 tasks at the bottom of the file that use the `devai` python script you reviewed in the previous step.
+Review the tasks at the bottom of the file that use the `devai` cli.

 For example the code review step includes `devai review code -c [source to review]`

 ### Review command and Gemini API calls

-Inspect the key lines of the CLI that is used in the workflow to understand how it functions.

-In cloudshell your can open the specific file with the following command.
+In cloudshell you can open the specific file with the following command.

 ```sh
 cloudshell edit devai-cli/src/devai/commands/review.py